 Her scholarly work has focused on maritime sites (boats, ports, beaches) and stories of global travel, empire, environmentalism, tourism and multiculturalism in postcolonial islands, especially those of the Indian Ocean.
 She has written on islands in English and in French for various anthologies on the Caribbean, the Pacific, and the Indian Ocean.
-Her criticism and creative nonfiction explore white, male or western aesthetic assumptions in both literary and popular storytelling while her fiction explores the lives of transnational brown diaspora.
+Her nonfiction looks at the ways in which contemporary, multiethnic literature decenters western or white, male, aesthetic assumptions in both literary and popular storytellin while her fiction explores the lives of transnational brown diaspora.
 Her work has appeared in Longreads, Literary Hub, Transition, Poets & Writers, The Margins, The Progressive, Electric Literature, CounterPunch, Los Angeles Review of Books Quarterly, VIDA Review, Necessary Fiction, Jaggery, The Aerogram, The Caravan, and elsewhere.
 Her story “Excursion” was awarded the first prize at the contest organized by 14th international short story conference, judged by Bharati Mukherjee and Clark Blaise.
 Her debut story collection-in-progress, Ladies Special, Homebound, was a finalist for Feminist Press's 2018 Louise Meriwether First Book Prize and is scheduled to release from Speaking Tiger Books (rights sold for South Asia).

 Namrata holds a Ph.D. in French Studies from the University of Pennsylvania, an MFA in Fiction from Bennington Writing Seminars, and Andrew W. Mellon Postdoctoral Fellowship in Transnational Cultures from UCLA.
 She has spoken on contemporary Anglophone and Francophone storytelling in conferences across the world, taught the same at different institutions in India and the US, and served as jury for the 2018 Plaza Literary Prize, a national novella competition.
 You can listen to her talk about her interdisciplinary work with storytelling and the "literary" in this podcast too: http://1888.center/226-namrata-poddar/.